ash-cache/cs50/README.md

 # cs50
 cs50 psets

-### Pset 3: Algorithms - Using voting in an election as a way to study algorithms in C, including sorting algorithms and runtime.
+### Pset 3: Algorithms - Using voting in an election as a way to study algorithms in C, including sorting algorithms and algorithmic runtime.
 * **plurality.c** - Implements an election that produces a winner by plurality vote.

 * **runoff.c** - Implements a ranked choice election that produces a winner by instant runoff.